FranckyC/SharePointBot/README.md

 BOT_MICROSOFT_APP_ID | The bot id retrieved form the Bot Framework portal  | "a0095b82-a596-450f-957a-a62b858b75cf"
 BOT_MICROSOFT_APP_PASSWORD | The bot app password retrieved form the Bot Framework portal.
 This password is only visible at the bot creation step | "o4cB3gckew7tqtTnvLUPiK1"

-4. Create an new Azure AD Application.
+4. Create an new Azure AD Application (refer to the URL below to know how).
 Set the reply url to point to web application (e.g <your_bot_azurewebsite_url>/api/oauthcallback).
 Get the client is and secret and update the web app settings.
-5. Register a new bot in the Bot framework portal (https://dev.botframework.com/)
+5. Register a new bot in the Bot framework portal (https://dev.botframework.com/).
+Update the web app settings.
 6. Configure the bot service messaging endpoint URL with your Azure website URL (e.g <your_bot_azurewebsite_url>/api/messages)
 7. Use it with different channels!
 8. (Optional) Integrate the bot with the [PnP Starter Intranet solution](https://github.com/SharePoint/PnP/tree/master/Solutions/Business.StarterIntranet)